Ragala Venkat Rahul

-Ragala Venkat Rahul (born 16 March 1997) is an Indian weightlifter who won gold medal in the men's 85 kg weight class at the 2018 Commonwealth Games in Gold Coast, Australia.
+Ragala Venkat Rahul (born 16 March 1997) is an Indian weightlifter who won the gold medal in the men's 85 kg weight class at the 2018 Commonwealth Games in Gold Coast, Australia.

 Early life

 He was born in Stuartpuram, Guntur, Andhra Pradesh.
 He trained at Sports School in Hyderabad.

 Career

 At the 2014 Summer Youth Olympics in Nanjing, he won the silver medal in the 77 kg category.
 This was India's first ever medal in weightlifting at the Youth Olympics.

 He won a gold medal in the men's 85 kg weight class at the 2018 Commonwealth Games in Gold Coast, Australia.
 He lifted a total of 338 kg - 151 kg in snatch and 187 kg in clean and jerk.
 It was the fourth gold medal for India in weightlifting at the Games.